dadaismee/vs_blog/src/blog/phd-draft/index.md

 Put differently, the difference in scope of actionable signals between animals and humans is due to humans having social epistemology with normative beliefs that grounds social ontology.

-### What is the "scope of actionable signals" in RiE?
+### The "scope of actionable signals" in more detail
 What, however, is "increasing number of equilibria" and how exactly the "scope of actionable signals" is different in animals and humans?
 If both animal and human cases can be seen as CE, it presupposes a probability distribution over possible strategies which "suggests" players to play a certain strategy.
 The number of strategies is equal in both cases, as well, so "increasing number of equilibria" is not literal and must reside, then, somewhere else.
 "Scope of actionable signals" means that humans can attend to and correlate strategies on a wider range of correlation devices.
 Formally, the representation of a probability distribution over strategies characteristic of CE is identical and hence does not grasp the difference between animal and human HDB.

 I suggest that what is increasing between animal and human HDB is the *degree of arbitrariness of a correlation device*: to what extent it could have been otherwise?
 We could quantify it by appealing to *how many features of environment can be salient* for an organism to coordinate upon?
 In Lewis's language, it is "how many states of the world agents are able to recognize?".
 Butterflies, for instance, coordinate on the order of precedence among other things, but their set of recognizable salient features is much smaller than humans' (which is not quite surprising, to be honest).

 If we view a set of *recognizable world states* for a butterfly schematically, we might get:
 $$
-\Omega = \{ Spot is occupied, spoty is free, opponent is bigger, opponent is smaller \}
+\Omega = \{ Spot \ is \  occupied, \ spot \ is \ free, \ opponent \ is bigger, \ opponent \  is \ smaller \}
 $$

 This set of recognizable world states can be generalized to a set of *salient environmental features* and hence of possible correlation devices $D$ which agents can coordinate upon to arrive at CE:

 $$
-D_1 = \{precedence, opponent's size\}
+D_1 = \{precedence, opponent's \  size\}
 $$

 What $D$ represents is the possible sources of signals given by CE to players.
 If precedence is salient, then CE will consist of probabilty distributions over strategies "Hawk, Dove, Hawk if you occupied the spot first, Dove if the spot is already occupied".
 This essentially models ownership as in "owner/intruder" role assignation in Maynard Smith's HDB [@maynardsmith1982].
 If opponent's size is more salient, the CE would contain "Hawk if bigger" and "Dove is smaller" strategies.

 However, it is only applicable to one particular case of a territorial contest and not the entire behavioral repertoire of butterflies.
 This suggests that in other games other sets of possible relevant correlation devices might hold.
 And the number and nature of these correlation devices is ultimately *bound to the level of cognitive sophistication of an agent*.
 This is why, I suppose, Guala appeals to Sterelny by saying that "more complex creates can decouple stimulus and response with representation of environment".
 This is what I mean by the level of cognitive sophistication affecting the amount of potentially salient environmental features.

 To illustrate it, we can classify agents by the number of games they are capable of playing and how big is their set of correlation devices (which equals to how many environmental features they can attend to).
 For example, for the sake of simplicity, let us consider butterflies as only capable of playing Hawk-Dove-Bourgeois and not "Prisoner's dilemma" or "Stag hunt".
 Humans can play all sorts of games and the amount of correlation devices in each can be bigger than two.
 Consider Guala's "Grazing game":

 $$
-D_2 = \{ precedence, position to the Sobat riverved, shared knowledge of each other's property, \dots \}
+D_2 = \{ precedence, \  position \ to \ the \ Sobat \ riverbed, \ shared \ knowledge \ of \ each \ other's \ property, \dots \}
 $$

 Both the quantity and the quality of correlation devices differ.
 What Guala specifically mentions is that humans can condition strategy not on a single cue, but on multiple ones simultaneously, which he equates with following rules.
 What this practically means is that we, I suggest, can *integrate* many salient cues like "precedence", "shared knowledge of other's borderlines" and others to come up with a strategic response.
+However, this is a toy example, since it does not reflect a real question which @herrmann2021 emphasize: "what is the set of asymmetries over which *selection is operating*" and not just all logically possible asymmetries?
+It reflects the ontic/epistemic divide, since we sketched the sets of asymmetries *recognized* by agents as opposed to those on which *selection operates*.

-Moreover, what is important, if we abstract away from the particular case of riverbed-based borderlines, the amount of things which could serve as a correlation device for coordinating on borders and property would grow, for there is *functional independence* of human correlation devices from a set of environmental features which could possibly be salient.
+If we abstract away from a particular case of riverbed-based borderlines, the amount of things which could serve as a correlation device for coordinating on borders and property would grow, for there is *functional independence* of human correlation devices from a set of environmental features which could possibly be salient.
 We can *use* different things as correlation device in functionally similar situations like deciding who goes first when pedestrians or cars clash into each other.
 There is a possibility, however, that there is an exhaustive set of functionally possible correlation devices which can be deployed across contexts varying from more mechanistic like "precedence" and "spatial position" to more social constructed categories like "age" (since its perception and attitude towards can vary culture-wise), "gender", "role" and others[^oconnor].

 [^oconnor]: @oconnor2019 has studied the emergence of unfairness and gendered labor division in this manner, although she has been criticized for using social categories themselves as correlation devices and not thing to be explained in the first place [@saunders2022].

 Two important features differentiate human correlation devices from animal ones here:

-- *Functional abstraction*: we can use contextually-accessible environmental cues as functionally similar correlation device (shells, necklaces, coins and cigarettes can equally be money in different contexts);
+- *Functional abstraction*: we can use contextually-accessible environmental cues as functionally similar correlation device (shells, necklaces, coins and cigarettes can be money in different contexts);
 - *Beliefs as cues*: we can use beliefs as "environmental cues".
 For instance, players in the "Grazing game" base their strategies not only on physical markers, but on shared belief about existence of another tribe and consequences of trespassing, although it is not evident from the very formulation of strategies like "In North to the river, graze".

 Human institutions are *multiply realizable* in the sense of being functionally abstracted from particular instantiations.
 Applying this insight to our example of the set of correlation devices $D_2$ for "Grazing game", we see that the set would consist of different things from context to context as different environmental cues can be relevant for establishing territorial borders, just like money.

 Thus, *environmental asymmetries appearing to organisms as salient comprise a set of possible correlation devices*.
 The greater the number of recognizable asymmetries, be it physical or epistemic, the greater the amount of possible correlation devices.
 So, what Guala most probably means by "scope of actionable signals" is essentially a set of recognizable salient environmental asymmetries.
+We will use this insight later in Chapter 3 when modeling the cognitive evolution of correlation devices.

 ### Conflation of agency models in RiE